Victim & Survivor Advocates

 Advocates provide affirming, empowering, and confidential support for survivors and bring a non-judgmental, caring approach to exploring all options and resources.

 After experiencing trauma associated with sexual assault, intimate partner violence, or stalking, a survivor might not know what their options are.
 Our state-certified advocates are here to help you navigate your options, provide you with support, connect you with resources on-campus or within the community, and serve as a trusted point of contact throughout the whole process.
-GSRC Advocates believe that it is always the survivor’s choice in whether or not they choose to report and which resources they choose to utilize.
+GSRC Advocates believe that it is always the survivor’s choice in whether or not they choose to report and which resources they choose to use.

 Individual advocacy may include: